jackr-m/mklotz/README.md

     - New A: Some of the older programs I converted used different data files.
 For the new programs, I changed up my method of regular expressions to better follow the old format.
 These new programs (I'll check when it changed) use the same data files as the originals.

 # Change-Log:
+v.0EC2:
+- Fixed some issues with basicfit.py
+    - Want to add the ability to have any of the 4 variables filled in, not necessarily 2 per type
+- Added basicfit.py to Converted Programs Jumble -Removed 3to2 folder from /Converted Progams Jumble

 v.0EC0:
 - Added my own basic fit calculator, basicfit.py
     - Enter hole or shaft dimensions, and clearance/allowance (any combination) and the rest is calculated